Please note that Discover Baja is currently unable to issue 180-day FMMs

 Mexican tourist permits, or FMMs (Forma Migratoria Multiple), are required for all non-Mexican citizens entering Baja.
-As of September 2015, the “free zone” for FMMs (trips within the 20 kilometer border zone for less than 72 hours) is no longer valid and everyone entering Mexico will need to obtain an FMM.
 A passport or passport card is required to obtain an FMM.
+Passports and passport cards must be valid for six months or more from date of entry.

 If you are driving to Baja and will be there for seven days or less, you may obtain this document for free at the Immigration office at the border.
-For visits of eight days or more, paid FMM tourist permits (from Discover Baja or the border) are required.
+For visits of eight days or more, paid FMM tourist permits are required.
 Children ages two and older must have an FMM.

-If you do not get your FMM tourist permit from Discover Baja ahead of time, you can stop at the immigration office as soon as your enter the country.
+To get an FMM, you can stop at the immigration office at the border as soon as you enter Mexico.
 There are Mexican immigration offices at every border crossing.
 The Tijuana Immigration office should be open 24 hours a day, 365 days a year.
 At the immigration office you will present your passport or passport card and fill out a form.
-You will then need to walk to a nearby bank to pay the $500 peso fee for the permit.
+You will then need to walk to a nearby bank to pay the $687 peso fee for the permit.
 Then you will return to the immigration office to get your FMM tourist permit stamped.

 If you are flying to Mexico from the U.S., the airlines will provide you with the paperwork for the FMM tourist permit and has included the fee for the card in the price of your ticket.
 If you are flying from Tijuana, you can obtain your FMM tourist permit from Discover Baja or at the Tijuana airport.